Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 In this sense the delivery, the content and its tone are more tailored than in traditional marketing, where messages are designed for broader audiences and multiple buyer personas.

-To recap, one of ABM’s greatest benefits is in its ability to deliver relevant content to the right account at the right time.
+To recap, one of ABM’s greatest benefits is in its ability to deliver relevant content and personalized messages to the right account at the right time.

 Custom landing pages can also help to ensure prospective clients are on board with the right messaging when visiting company websites.

 With more traditional inbound marketing methods, resources are spent attracting leads to the top of the sales funnel and nurturing them to the bottom.
-But with ABM, the funnel per se is replaced with a direct sense of contact with high-value targets.
+But with ABM, the funnel per se is replaced with a direct sense of contact with high-value targets, resulting in a shorter sales cyle.

 Hubspot presents the ABM sales cycle as a pitch-focused model: